ReportWire

 Besides the personal attention it provides its members, Karika said the Training Station is a cut above other fitness chains.

 “We’re a full-service facility.
-We have everything you need as far as health and fitness,” he said.
+We have everything you need as far as and fitness,” he said.
 “We do every type of class, separate yoga studio, separate spin studio, locker rooms with towel service, steam, sauna and a very large free-weight area for all those guys looking for that.
 Everything is under one roof with boutique pricing where everything is included.”

 Monthly memberships currently range from $89 to $99.